aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/compression-optimization/_index.md

 ---
-title: "Create a Custom GIF Palette with Aspose.Imaging for .NET"
+title: "Generate Custom Color Palettes for Optimized Image Compression"
 description: "Learn how to create custom GIF palettes and master image compression techniques with Aspose.Imaging for .NET.
 Step‑by‑step guides for optimal performance and storage efficiency."
 weight: 13
 url: "/net/compression-optimization/"